quanteda/tutorials.quanteda.io/content/multilingual/overview.markdown

 This chapter explains how to preprocess these languages before constructing a DFM.
 Once a DFM is constructed, we can perform the statistical analysis and machine learning techniques, largely ignoring syntactical and lexical differences between languages.

 {{% notice note %}}
 `tokens()` tokenizes Chinese and Japanese texts using a dictionary in the ICU library.
 The library also [detects boundaries](http://userguide.icu-project.org/boundaryanalysis) between words and other elements such symbols and numbers.
-This is why the function separates words punctuation marks from words even without the whitespace between them.
+This is why the function separates punctuation marks from words even without the white space between them.
 {{% /notice %}}